loic-lopez/cpp_babel/README.md

 ### An EPITECH Project

-this project was done in order to re create a skype in two weeks
+this project was done in order to re create a skype in two weeks, and written in C++ with OPUS codec and Portaudio.